Chad Hundeby: Early life and swimming

 Hundeby was born February 15, 1971, to parents Ted and Jan Hundeby in greater Irvine, California.
 Getting an early start, he learned to swim at age 3 and began competing at five as a member of the Blue Buoy Swim School based in nearby Tustin, California, where he was coached by John Johnson.
 Competing in multiple strokes, but focusing on freestyle distance as a boy in the summer of 1983, he trained and competed for Nova Swim Club, later known as Irvine Novaquatics, currently in Fountain Valley in Greater Irvine.

-By 1986, he attended Woodbridge High School where he trained and competed for Coaches Pat Bangs and Dan Gaines, graduating in 1989.
-Gaines began coaching at Woodbridge around 1986, and would see great achievement in the Boy's team in his first five years.
-Training regularly under Coach Ralph Phillip "Flip" Darr, Hundeby continued to swim for the highly competitive Irvine Novaquatics during his High School years, where he trained and competed for the Senior team by the age of 12, and represented the Novaquatics during a high profile June, 1987 meet in Japan.
-Darr, a highly accomplished coach, and 2006 Inductee of the International Swimming Hall of Fame, founded the Novaquatics, and coached a number of Olympic participants.
+By 1986, he attended Woodbridge High School where he trained and competed under coaches Pat Bangs and Dan Gaines, and graduated in 1989.
+Gaines began coaching at Woodbridge around 1986, and led the boys’ team to notable success during his first five years.
+During his high school years, Hundeby also trained under Ralph Phillip “Flip” Darr and competed for Irvine Novaquatics, a highly competitive swim club.
+He joined the senior team by the age of 12 and represented Novaquatics at an international meet in Japan in June 1987.
+Darr, who was inducted into the International Swimming Hall of Fame in 2006, founded Irvine Novaquatics and coached numerous Olympic athletes.

 Woodbridge High

-A standout as a High School swimmer for Woodbridge, in the late 1980's Hundeby captured six individual titles in the CIF Southern Section Conference, consisting of three titles in the 200-yard freestyle and three in the 500-yard freestyle.
+A standout as a High School swimmer for Woodbridge, in the late 1980s Hundeby captured six individual titles in the CIF Southern Section Conference, consisting of three titles in the 200-yard freestyle and three in the 500-yard freestyle.
 A State Champion as a Senior in 1989, he led the Woodbridge warriors to the CIF Division 2AA title.
-As a High School Senior at the 1989 CIF Division 2AA championship, his 200 freestyle time of 1:38.45 and 500 freestyle time of 4:25.9 won the events and the team title and were among the fastest in all the California Interscholastic Federatin (CIF) divisions.
+As a High School Senior at the 1989 CIF Division 2AA championship, his 200 freestyle time of 1:38.45 and 500 freestyle time of 4:25.9 won the events and the team title and were among the fastest in all the California Interscholastic Federation (CIF) divisions.
 He also won the 200 and 500 in the 1988 2A Southern Section Division championships.

-Already showing strength in longer distance events, in March, 1989, at the U.S. Short Course National Championships, he won the 1000-meter freestyle in a time of 9:01.53.
+Already showing strength in longer distance events, in March 1989, at the U.S. Short Course National Championships, he won the 1000-meter freestyle in a time of 9:01.53.
 Particularly dominant competing against high school athletes, during his High School Senior year he was undefeated in dual meets swimming for Woodbridge High.
-Not unfamiliar with open water swimming in his early career, from 1983-1988, despite often training six days a week in the pool, Hundeby would do a long open water ocean swim twice a year of up to three miles, and would do shorter swims with greater frequency.
+Not unfamiliar with open water swimming in his early career, from 1983 to 1988, despite often training six days a week in the pool, Hundeby would do a long open water ocean swim twice a year of up to three miles, and would do shorter swims with greater frequency.